Cambridge, Massachusetts: Mass transit

 Cambridge is served by the Massachusetts Bay Transportation Authority, including Porter station on the regional Commuter Rail, Lechmere station on the Green Line, and Alewife, Porter, Harvard, Central, and Kendall Square/MIT stations on the Red Line.
 Alewife station, the terminus of the Red Line, has a large multi-story parking garage.
+The current elevated Lechmere station opened in March 2022 as part of the Green Line Extension.

 The Harvard bus tunnel under Harvard Square connects to the Red Line underground.
 This tunnel was originally opened for streetcars in 1912 and served trackless trolleys, trolleybuses, and buses as the routes were converted; four lines of the MBTA trolleybus system continued to use it until their conversion to diesel in 2022.
 The tunnel was partially reconfigured when the Red Line was extended to Alewife in the early 1980s.

 Both Union Square station in Somerville on the Green Line and Community College station in Charlestown on the Orange Line are located just outside of Cambridge.

 Besides the state-owned transit agency, the city is also served by the Charles River Transportation Management Agency (CRTMA) shuttles which are supported by some of the largest companies operating in the city, in addition to the municipal government itself.